Last updated on July 13th, 2022 at 06:20 pm

 I was so entranced when I traveled there in 2005 with graduate school friends that I ended up skinny-dipping, removing my bikini while underwater, just so that the experience would feel as intimate as possible, and so that I could feel totally connected, at one with nature.

 I remember feeling an extraordinary sense of peace, a knowingness that all is well in the world and that I am perfect, as I am.
 I’d never before felt such a total and complete, deep sense of peace.
 It was a miraculous night for me.

 2. Double Rainbow And “Moon Rocks” in Nosara, Costa Rica:

 In 2009, my brothers, sisters, parents, and I all traveled to Nosara, Costa Rica for a family beach and surfing vacation.
-My niece, Luna, was just under one-year-old.
-We were staying in a little house with a swimming pool that was located walking distance from one of Nosara’s best surfing beaches.
+My niece, Luna, was just under one year old.
+We were staying in a little house with a swimming pool that was located within walking distance of one of Nosara’s best surfing beaches.

 I surfed for the first time, riding the white water, and we all reveled in the beauty of the beach.
 The most memorable moment was one day after a light rain shower when a double rainbow formed on the beach, with my whole family sitting right underneath it.

 I decided to play “intrepid nature photographer,” and ran backward on the beach, in my bikini, snapping as I ran, in order to try to capture this mini-miracle.I kept running and running until I ran onto lava “moon rocks” with pools of water in-between that were glowing from the sun shining down.